 The first mobile analytics mistake you need to avoid: mixing installations up with registrations.
 They are two very different metrics and, in fact, they tend not to match.
 This happens for two reasons:

-- Because of users who download you app but never actually open it, and, as such, never register in it.
+- Users download your app but never actually open it, and therefore never register in it.

-- Because of users who install your app on several devices (on their smartphone and their tablet, for example), but only use one account.
+- Users install your app on several devices (on their smartphone and their tablet, for example), but only use one account.

-All in all, registrations offer a more trustworthy perspective of your app’s real number of users, as opposed to installations.
+All in all, registrations offer a more trustworthy perspective of your app’s real number of users.

 - Session Duration.
 Lastly, you should be paying attention to how much time users spend interacting with your app.
-The importance of this metric compared to others depends on the kind of app: games or social networks, for example, strive to make sessions longer, whilst booking apps want users’ experiences to be quick and easy.
+The importance of this metric compared to others depends on the kind of app.
+Games or social networks, for example, strive to make sessions longer whereas booking apps want users’ experiences to be quick and easy.

-Define KPIs: cost per download, LTV and daily active users.
-To monitor the performance of your app, you should establish some reviewable KPI's periodically.
-The first indicator to pay attention to is the cost/download, taking into account all the costs involved in diffusion to obtain a download.
-Another metric to consider is the Life Time Value (or value of lifetime users), which consists of measuring how much each customer contributes to your margin in the long run, to find patterns of users more and less profitable.
-Finally, paying attention to the active users that are in daily application will help you identify potential areas for improvement.
+To monitor the performance of your app, you should establish some reviewable KPIs periodically.
+The first indicator to pay attention to is the cost/download, taking into account all the costs involved to obtain a download.
+Another metric to consider is the Lifetime Value (or value of lifetime users), which consists of measuring how much each customer contributes to your margin in the long run.
+You can use this to find patterns for your users.
+Additionally, paying attention to the number of daily active users will help you identify areas for improvement.

 We’ve reached the part that managers will find most pertinent: monetization.
 How much money do users spend on your app, and how do they spend it?
-This indicators will help you find out:
+The indicators below will help you find out:

 - Average income per user.
 The most basic of the monetization metrics.

 - Average income per account.
-Same idea as the last, but in this case measured by account, as opposed to by individual user.
+Same idea as the last, but in this case measured by account, as opposed to by individual users.

 - Average income per paying user.
 This tends to be significantly higher than the previous two, as it only takes premium users into account.

 - A user’s average lifetime.
-Closely related to the LTV, this metric tells us how long users remain active for.
-The longer we can make it, higher the Lifetime Value will be and higher the chances of monetizing our app.
+Closely related to the LTV, this metric tells us how long users remain active.
+The longer you can make it, the higher the Lifetime Value will be and the higher the chances of monetizing your app.

-The ASO is the App Store Optimization, or the process of optimizing an application to appear in the top search results on the app stores, and therefore gets more downloads.
-If you do decide to create an application, it is essential to pay special attention to this point, since over 63% of users downloading smartphone apps are through some of the App Stores.
-It is essential to work keywords (important to be descriptive and give priority to quality over quantity).
-You also need to be very careful about the categories in which you introduce your app, since this choice can make the difference between a success and a failure.
+ASO, or App Store Optimization, is the process of optimizing an application to appear in the top search results on the app stores, and therefore get more downloads.
+Over 63% of users downloading smartphone apps do so through the Google, Android, or iOS App Stores.
+It is essential to choose keywords that work.
+You also need to be careful about the categories you introduce your app in since this choice can make the difference between success and failure.

 Additionally, social ads are one of the most effective ways to promote an app.
-Some of these solutions, such as Facebook Ads and Twitter Ads, have specialized formats to attract new users to an app, or increase app engagement.
+Facebook Ads and Twitter Ads, for example, have specialized formats to attract new users to an app or increase app engagement.
 But how do you know if you are getting what you want?
 Follow these metrics:

 - CPI (Cost Per Installation).
 It is calculated by dividing the advertising costs by the number of installations achieved.
-As I mentioned before, the importance of the number of installations is relative, so don’t rely on this metric alone.
+Remember that the importance of the number of installations is relative, so don’t rely on this metric alone.

 - CAC (Customer Acquisition Cost).
 It is calculated in the same way as the CPI, but taking into account the number of registrations, as opposed to installations.
 For this reason, it is a more trustworthy way to know how much it costs to attract new users through advertising.